 Community Scouts Team

-Our community scouts team comprises four local men who have lived all their life on Mount Elgon, supported by a Field Assistant.
+Our community scouts team comprises of nine local men who have lived all their life on Mount Elgon, supported by a Field Assistant.
 They were chosen for their knowledge of the area and their ability to operate modern hand held technology.
 They are trained in SMART and Cybertracker being used by MEEP to do detailed mapping and other work on the mountain.
 They are supported by a retired former Kenya Wildlife Service ranger who, after leaving Kenya Wildlife Service, led a previous team of community scouts on the Kenya side of Mount Elgon.

 CULTURAL HERITAGE RESEARCH

 Research into cultural heritage on Mount Elgon, Kenya has been led by a trustee of the Mount Elgon Foundation, Dr Emmanuel Ndiema (see above).
 Others involved in this work are as below.

 Dr. Purity Kiura, Director for Museums Sites and Monuments, National Museums of Kenya